ZoomPhant/zoomphant.github.io/docs/manual/04_templates/snmp/index.md

 # Monitor SNMP devices using custom templates
 With zoomphant, you can monitor any snmp v1/v2c/v3 devices with customized snmp templates.

-## Create Custom Prometheus Monitoring Plugin
+## Create Custom SNMP Monitoring Plugin

-The Prometheus Template plugin will try to scrape an Prometheus exporter endpoint and collector all the data exposed.
-From this template, you can create your first custom Prometheus monitoring plugin easily.
+The SNMP Template plugin will do snmpget/snmpwalk to an snmp agent to scrape data.
+From this template, you can create your first custom SNMP monitoring plugin easily.

 First, navigate to "Settings | Custom Monitoring Plugins" as shown below: